genestack/user-tutorials/source/guide/pipelines-methyl_arrays.rst

 The application has the following options:

-1. **"Group samples by"** option allows to automatically group assays based on according to experimental factor indicated in metainfo for the assays such as disease, tissue or treatment, etc.
+1. **"Group samples by"** option allows to automatically group assays according to an experimental factor indicated in metainfo for the selected microarray assays such as disease, tissue or treatment, etc.
 (default: None)

 2. **Control group** option allows to consider one of the created groups as a control one.
 In this  case